Suor/battle-brothers-mods/retinue_ups/README.md

 **Drill Sergeant.** Training halls experience bonus is doubled.
 New hires get +70% experience in first 3 battles.
 Costs 3500.<br>
 **Scavenger.** Doubles the spoils.
 Costs 3000 gold.<br>
 **Trader.** Finds more stuff in shops, including rare named items.
 Costs 7000 gold.<br>
+**Lookout.** Shows a faction of unscoutable locations and whether its treasury has named items.
+Costs 3500.<br>

 Also if [Sato's Balance Mod][sato-balance] is installed there will be a promotion for Guide: